 Mission-driven innovation is a part of MIT’s DNA: from the creation of the Radiation Lab/Building 20 to the creation of the Commonwealth Fusion Systems.

 The Apollo program was bold, time-bound, and attracted the public’s imagination.
 It also created 400,000 jobs and 1,800 spin-off companies.
 Missions bring radical technological development, create new markets, and champion prosperity.

-The Mission Innovation Lab is a way for governments, foundations, and other mission-driven organizations to engage with the MIT community to advance mission-driven innovation for the benefit of society.
+The Mission Innovation Program is a way for governments, foundations, and other mission-driven organizations to engage with the MIT community to advance mission-driven innovation for the benefit of society.

 Research.
 Find research papers on the MIT iEcosystem model, an assessment of NSWC Crane through the lens of the iEcosystem model, a summary of our cybersecurity conference and more here.

 Dual Use Ventures: Learn about frameworks, funding opportunities, entrepreneurial roadmaps, and government resources to launch and build dual-use ventures—those targeting both government and commercial customers with a focus on government customers in defense and national security.